 Pinnacle Organic is also a leader in clean energy, producing around 150 kilowatts (kW) of on-farm solar energy and running most farm vehicles on biodiesel.
 Phil has around 50 kW of solar energy installed as rooftop panels at his San Juan Bautista ranch.
 At the Hollister ranch, Phil has two 50 kW ground mount systems: one to offset power needed for pumping water, and the other to offset power needed for cold storage.
 This gives the farm greater energy security, reduces energy costs, and contributes to California’s clean energy goals.

 Phil is a champion for organic growers in the state.
 In September 2014, Phil welcomed Assemblymember Susan Talamantes-Eggman (D-Stockton), Assemblymember Mark Stone (D-Monterey Bay), and Senator Bill Monning (D-Carmel) on a farm tour organized by CalCAN and CCOF, educating the legislators about the climate benefits of organic production.
-And in March 2015, Phil joined over 300 growers, researchers, policymakers, technical service providers, and advocates at UC Davis for CalCAN’s 4th California Climate & Agriculture Summit, where he presented his soil management successes during a workshop on Strategies for Building Soil Carbon (his presentation can be viewed here).
+And in March 2015, Phil joined over 300 growers, researchers, policymakers, technical service providers, and advocates at UC Davis for CalCAN’s 4th California Climate & Agriculture Summit, where he presented his soil management successes during a workshop on Strategies for Building Soil Carbon.
 We are pleased to count Phil as a partner and a Farmer Climate Leader.